bruceesmith/echidna/README.md

 import "github.com/bruceesmith/echidna"
 ```

-Package echidna provides helpers for building robust Go daemons and CLIs
+Package echidna provides sub\-packages for building robust Go daemons and CLIs

+- logger supports logging and tracing based on the standard library package slog.

+- program builds upon the Github packages knadh/koanf and urfave/cli/v3 to make it extremely simple to use the features of those two excellent packages in concert.

+- set defines goroutine\-safe methods for manipulating a generic set data structure via the standard operations Add, Contains, Intersection, Members, String and Union.

+- stack defines goroutine\-safe methods for manipulating a generic stack data structure via the standard operations IsEmpty, Peek, Pop, Pushand Size.

-Type Terminator permits orderly stopping / shutdown of a group of goroutines via methods which mimic stop of a sync.WaitGroup.
+- terminator permits orderly stopping / shutdown of a group of goroutines via methods which mimic stop of a sync.WaitGroup.
 There is a default Terminator accessible through top level functions \(Add, Done, Wait and so on\) that call the corresponding Terminator methods.

-Another group of functions support logging and tracing.
-Debug, Error, Info and Warn operate like their package slog equivalents, with the level of logging modifiable using SetLevel.
-A custom logging level \(LevelTrace\) can be supplied to SetLevel to enable tracing.
-Tracing can be unconditional when calling Trace, or only enabled for pre\-defined identifiers when calling TraceID.
-Identifiers for TraceID are registered by calling SetTraceIDs.
-By default, all debug, error, info and warn messages go to Stdout, and traces go to Stderr; these destinations can be changed by calling RedirectNormal and RedirectTrace respectively.

-Type Set defines methods for manipulating a generic set data structure via the expected operations Add, Contains, Intersection, Members, String and Union.
+Refer to the documentation for the individual packages for more details.

 ## Index